semeval2025-task1/semeval2025-task1.github.io/index.md

 More information about the task can be found in the ![task description document](/docs/assets/SemEval_2025_Task_1__ADMIRE___Advancing_Multimodal_Idiomaticity_Representation.pdf).

 ### Sample Data

-Sample data, consisting of 10 examples for both tasks will be available on the 16th July.
+See the [Sample Data page](/data/sample/sample_data.md) to explore a sample of training data for both subtasks A and B.

 ### Get Involved
 To discuss the task and ensure you receive information about future developments, join the [mailing list](https://groups.google.com/g/admire-semeval-2025).